 What are the Cons of Installing Concrete Pavers?

-Concrete pavers is often more costly than other pavers because it requires a lot of grading, backfilling and labor to install and is prone to shifting and breakage — though with skilled installation and regular maintenance, your landscape installer can curb the adverse affects of weather and age.
+Concrete pavers are often more costly than other pavers because it requires a lot of grading, backfilling and labor to install and is prone to shifting and breakage — though with skilled installation and regular maintenance, your landscape installer can curb the adverse affects of weather and age.

-Natural Stone Pavers
+Natural Stone Pavers For Your Patio

 It can be difficult to choose the best stone for patios — as you have a lot of options when it comes to natural stone pavers.
 You can choose flat-topped uniform stone or rough-edged irregular shapes.
 Natural stone pavers can be made of slate, flagstone, travertine, and limestone — colors vary naturally and offer a rich, textured, earthy appearance.
 Stone quarried in Idaho tends to be high in iron, so natural colors skew more towards oranges and blacks.